mattermost/mattermost-developer-documentation/site/content/contribute/more-info/desktop/architecture/internal-views.md

 ![Settings Window screenshot](settings-window.png)

 This window is created when the user opens **Preferences** from the **File** menu.
 It contains an interface where the user can change settings specific to the Desktop App client that do not affect their Mattermost servers.
-This window is a child window of the Main Window, and will close/hide when the Main Window is closed/hidden.
+This window is a child window of the Main Window and will close/hide when the Main Window is closed/hidden.

 This window is managed by the `SettingsWindow` module located at [main/windows/settingsWindow](https://github.com/mattermost/desktop/blob/master/src/main/windows/settingsWindow.ts).

 ##### Hooks
-- `show()`: Shows the Settings Window if it exists, and will create it if does not.
+- `show()`: Shows the Settings Window if it exists and will create it if does not.
 When the window is closed, the `BrowserWindow` object is dereferenced.
-- `get()`: Retrieves the Settings Window `BrowserWindow` object if it exists, and returns `undefined` if it does not.
+- `get()`: Retrieves the Settings Window `BrowserWindow` object if it exists and returns `undefined` if it does not.

 ### Views

 These are the internally managed views that are rendered on top of existing windows, adding additional functionality.
 All of these views are represented by a `BrowserView` object.

-Most of these views exist as they act as augments to the existing interface, and must be rendered over top of the external sandbox Mattermost `BrowserViews`.
+Most of these views exist as they act as augments to the existing interface and must be rendered over top of the external sandbox Mattermost `BrowserViews`.

 #### Loading screen